 These lagoons, ponds, or pits are open air storage facilities for oil.
 This is problematic to say the least, but with the complexities and length of processing it often seems to be the only practical solution.

-ROCCO Slop is able to quickly and efficiently handle the varied grades of oil which must inevitably pass through any sort of slop oil handling operation.
+With Slop oil recovery, it's possible to quickly and efficiently handle the varied grades of oil which must inevitably pass through any sort of slop oil handling operation.
 Since the grades of oil are differing and often filled with a large amount of detergents and other additives the process is simply too much for most separation technologies to handle.

-Using DST and the full ROCCO Slop setup, Ragn Sells has already revolutionized their efficiency and progress when it comes to taking care of their operation.
+Using Slop oil recovery Ragn-Sells has already revolutionized their efficiency and progress when it comes to taking care of their operation.

-ROCCO Slop efficiently separates slop oil into three separate portions, water which meets the 15ppm standard, clean oil, and dry “sludge” matter.
+Slop oil recovery technology efficiently separates slop oil into three separate portions, water which meets the 15ppm standard, clean oil, and dry “sludge” matter.

 The waste consists of the particulate matter which inevitably ends up in oils.
 It’s completely dry and easily able to be transported or stored on-site for later reclamation.